 Summer (Seasonal) Jobs.
-Although seasonal jobs can’t be compared to regular kind of employment, they still matter a lot.
+Although seasonal jobs can’t be compared to regular kinds of employment, they still matter a lot.
 Especially if it is an entry-level resume.
 They do matter for hiring managers.
-The reason is obvious: this kind of jobs teach people general responsibility as well as some basic skills.
+The reason is obvious: this kind of job teaches people general responsibility as well as some basic skills.

 Volunteering.
 If you have done some volunteering, don’t be shy to add this experience.
 You can emphasize it if you did something similar to what is required at a new workplace.
 Besides, it is always a good thing to have some volunteering experience before getting a real job.
 It provides you with an opportunity to work with other people.

 Training.
 Many people choose to educate themselves on various subjects in order to get a better standing at their job search campaign.
 Besides, today you can earn valuable credentials from such giants as Stanford University, Google, IBM, etc. without getting off your couch (check online learning platforms such as Coursera, EdX, Udacity, Kadenze, etc.).